AleLuc98/Survey-web-app/README.md

   Description: Get the list of answers to the requested survey given by the requested user

-  Param: id (the id of the survey), utilizzatore (the local id of the user, local means that if for example utilizzatore=2 the server is retriving the answers of the second, in time order, user who filled that survey)
+  Param: id (the id of the survey), utilizzatore (the local id of the user.
+Local means that if for example utilizzatore=2, the server is retriving the answers of the second user who filled the survey (second in time order))

   Request Body : None